Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     Opens a browser to the GitHub History page for formula <formula>.

   * `info --all`:
-    Summarises all installed packages; this is inteded to be used by higher-level tools.
+    Summarises all installed packages; this is intended to be used by higher-level tools.

   * `info` <URL>: